Seagate/cortx-motr/iscservice/demo/README.rst

 - Maximizing the total storage bandwidth and the usage of server nodes computational power.

-It may become a breakthrough for some workloads in a large systems, when the horizontal scaling is crippled by the networking.
+It may become a breakthrough for some workloads in large systems, when the horizontal scaling is crippled by the networking.

 In this quick demo we will show how to prepare a computation library,